Geerodge/docker-compose-laravel/README.md

 - I'm using VS code opened from within Ubuntu via Windows Terminal using `code .` in your projects folder.

 If you need some help understanding more about WSL 2 and how it works, I recommend watching a few videos from [Beachcasts Programming Videos](https://www.youtube.com/channel/UCsOSGYawy8MG9Mh8NKgRHZQ).

+## Install Lavarel

+Follow the steps from the [src/README.md](src/README.md) file to get your Laravel project added in (or create a new blank one).

+## Install Statamic

+Following the [instructions here](https://statamic.dev/installing/laravel) run `docker-compose run composer require statamic/cms --updat e-with-all-dependencies`.

 ## Usage